The Best Dressed Celebs At The Golden Globes

-We were fully prepared for Lady Gaga to wow us tonight (and she did!!), but we weren’t expecting so many other oohs and aahs on the red carpet.
+We were fully prepared for Lady Gaga to wow us tonight (and she did!!), but we weren’t expecting so many the other oohs and aahs on the red carpet tonight.
 The Time’s Up message continued with attendees wearing bracelets emblazoned with the phrase.
-Many celebrities took to the red carpet in multilayered princess dresses, while others opted for classic Hollywood ~vibes~ with sparkly dresses and a bright red lip.
+Many celebrities took to the red carpet in multi-layered princess dresses, while others opted for classic Hollywood ~vibes~ with sparkly dresses and a bright red lip.

 Ahead, our list of the best dressed celebs at the Golden Globes this year.
 Click through and let us know who won your heart on the red carpet.